anshuman23/tensorflex/README.md

     OUTPUT: "Hello World!"
     ```

-    This would require the creation of C bindings capable of creating a new graph, constant string tensors, new operations, creating a session and then running it.
-This ~~work is currently in progress~~ __now works__.
+    This requires the creation of C bindings capable of creating a new graph, constant string tensors, new operations, creating a session and then running it.
+All the code has been done so far for running string tensors in sessions (after graphs and operations have been created) in the NIF.
+This works as well.

 ### How to run these